simonski/uh/README.md

     cd uh
     go build

-## running
+## Running

+Generally you type `uh` and something will happen.
+Currently I only have one function of value, the probability store I am working on.

 ### Probability/Binning example

 This example allocates to a bin based on a probability.
+It will be used as part of a semi-random data generation tool but for the moment the code is just scratch work.

 Run using `/uh prob <options>`

-`-bins 1,2,3,4,5` will create 5 bins witha probability of 1%, 2%, 3%, 4%, 5% of allocation - any remainder goes into a sixth bin.
+`-bins 1,2,3,4,5` will create 5 bins with a probability of 1%, 2%, 3%, 4%, 5% of allocation - any remainder goes into a sixth bin.

 `-type o_log_n` or `-type o_n` chooses the search method